 a

-When interviewing Attorneys, it is best to have someone you trust as you meet and interview new attorneys if for no other reason than this is a very stressful time, and having another set of eyes can be very helpful.
+When interviewing Attorneys, it is best to have someone you trust present during the meeting and interview, if for no other reason than this is a very stressful time, and having another set of eyes can be very helpful.

 1) Practices federal criminal defense in a federal court and